 5. Figure out claiming the children for taxes

 Family court Orders involving children need to clearly explain in which tax year a parent claims a child.
 If this issue was not addressed in a prior court order, it should be addressed now.
 The IRS flags both parents’ tax returns if they both individually claim the child for taxes.
 The IRS then sends a letter to the parents advising them that their returns and refunds, if any, are frozen until they figure out which one of them is claiming their child.
 Resolving this issue now versus having to go to court in the spring and possibly waiting months for a judge to decide how the parents must claim their child for taxes is well worth doing now.

 Most divorcing couples agree that one of them is going to keep the primary home, second home, or investment property and refinance a mortgage.
 Divorcing couples who agree or are court-ordered to sell real estate or do a property transfer best consult with an accountant to weigh and measure the tax consequences the divorce has on the sale and possible tax consequences.
 It can be where selling real estate during a marriage can create a more valuable tax deduction or exemption.

 7. Maximize investments

-There can be tax consequences with dividing retirement accounts especially taxable investment accounts and stock sale or division.
+There can be tax consequences with dividing retirement accounts, especially taxable investment accounts and stock sales or division.
 Selling certain investments can cause sizeable tax consequences.
-For example, rather than selling 100 shares of stock, it may make better tax sense to divide the shares between the parties to maximize cost basis or the purchase price of each stock.
+For example, rather than selling 100 shares of stock, it may make better tax sense to divide the shares between the parties to maximize the cost basis or the purchase price of each stock.
 The tax Code for investments is complicated so having an accountant with whom to advise is incredibly important.